pachyderm/pachyderm/doc/how-tos/deferred_processing.md

 Pachyderm controls what is being processed by using the _filesystem_, rather than at the pipeline level.
 Although pipelines are inflexible, they are simple and always try to process the data at the heads of their input branches.
-In contrast, the filesystem gives you the ability to commit data in different places and then efficiently move and rename the data so that it gets processed when you want.
+In contrast, the filesystem is very flexible and gives you the ability to commit data in different places and then efficiently move and rename the data so that it gets processed when you want.

 ## Configure a Staging Branch in an Input repository